 To remove the lower speakers, start by removing the four Phillips or Torx T15 screws (we've seen both) securing the factory speaker.
 Pull the speaker out, disconnect it, and remove it.
 At this time, there isn't a speaker wiring harness available for this location, so you'll have to cut off the factory connectors and splice the vehicle's speaker wires to your new speaker wires.
 An easier option is to use a set of Posi-Tap connectors to tap into the speaker wires without cutting off the connectors.

 On the G6 sedan, the tweeters are mounted in the sail panels.
 On the coupe and convertible, they're mounted on the inside of the door panels (as shown above).
 Either way, the 1-3/8" diameter factory models are easy to reach and easy to remove.
 A pair of universal backstraps will make it easier to secure the new tweeters.

 Tools needed: Panel tool, Phillips screwdriver, flat-blade screwdriver, Torx T15 and T30 drivers

-Note: Some convertible models include for a mid-range speaker.
+Note: Some convertible models include a mid-range speaker.
 We have not researched this location at this time, but we welcome your input and, if possible, photos.